Malcolm Atkin Military Research

 Sten Mk II (bottom) and the simplified Mk III (top).
 Both versions were issued to the Home Guard and Auxiliary Units.

-The Sten gun, firing a 9mm round from a 32 round magazine, cost just £3 compared to the price of $225 paid for each US Thompson sub-machine gun.
+The Sten gun (named after the initials of the inventors Shepherd and Turpin plus EN for England - not Enfield as another myth persists), firing a 9mm round from a 32 round magazine, cost just £3 compared to the price of $225 paid for each US Thompson sub-machine gun.
 It was a simple blowback design, weighing just 6.5lb and at one point a single factory was producing 20,000 per week.
 Despite its reputation for misfires (largely due to faults in the magazines or poor handling) and accidental discharges, the Sten became the standard sub-machine gun of the British army and an iconic weapon of European resistance movements.
 An early myth was that it was specifically designed for the Home Guard – possibly because the crudity of what was nicknamed the ‘Plumber’s Nightmare’ (some made by Lines Bros – the Triang toy company), seemed to be the vein of the rushed designs of sub-artillery that became particularly associated with the Home Guard.